 Give your children the best possible start to saving with a kids savings accounts.

-It is never too early to teach a child the benefits of savings.
-A kids high interest savings account (HISA) offers many features that make them ideal for young Australians to start saving their dollars for the future.
-It encourages your child to save a certain amount per month, awarding bonus interest if no withdrawals are made.
+It’s never too early to teach a child the benefits of savings.
+A kid’s high interest savings account (HISA) offers a number of features that make them ideal for young Australians wanting to save their money.
+It encourages your child to save a certain amount per month and awards bonus interest if no withdrawals are made.

 Compare children's savings accounts in the table below

-There are usually no monthly account fees charged and there is a maximum age limit.
+Usually, there are no monthly account fees charged, but there is a maximum age limit.
 When your child turns that age, the account will automatically switch to a default savings account offered by the bank.

 finder.com.au featured children's savings accounts

 Compare the potential interest earned with the following savings accounts.
-Below we take a look at how much interest is earned over 12 months with an initial deposit of $5000 and monthly deposits of $1000.
+Below, we take a look at how much interest an account earns over 12 months with an initial deposit of $5000 and monthly deposits of $1000.
 Note: terms and conditions may apply.